linhtng/minishell/README.md

 #### Progress 24.04.23

 In `wip_joonas`, some builtin tweaks, and mostly completed environment variable handling.
 Still needs validator for environment variable names to be used for `export` and `unset`, and some small fixes mentioned in the code.

+#### Progress 25.04.23

+In `wip_joonas`, environment variable names are now validated, added few neccessary functions, and did some small fixes.
+Thing should be now mostly complete, only some small fixes are still required.